 Rising above the Sand Creek Canyon you'll find tall skinny rocks which once acted as vents for steam and gas, which swirled below the canyon's surface.
 The rising heat solidified the ash into the towering pumice rocks that stand at over 50 feet.

-The Crater Lake Lodge originally opened in 1915, and had extensive renovations done in 1995.
+Looking to stay overnight?
+The Crater Lake Lodge originally opened in 1915 and had extensive renovations done in 1995.
 The lodge is reminiscent of the 1920s and immerses visitors in its rustic charm.
 Each room provides the ideal hotel standards of comfort and privacy in the heart of Crater Lake National Park.
-The lodge is open seasonally from late-May to mid-October.
+The lodge is open seasonally from late May to mid-October.

 We'd like to thank our friends Jasman Mander and Mike Edwards for their contribution to this article, as well as all other photos which were included in this article from other photographers.